Planning Permission Palaver

 Bexley Council's Reasons: Relevant text from Bexley Council's planning permission refusal letter...

-2 In the absence of a Flood Risk Assessment, the application fails to demonstrate that the proposal would not increase the risk of flooding.
-As such, the application is contrary to the National Planning Policy Framework (paragraph 181) and Policy DP32 of the Bexley Local Plan (2023)
+2 In the absence of a Flood Risk Assessment, the application fails to demonstrate that the

-Private Road?
-Or Overgrown Back Alley?
+Private Road, Or Overgrown Back Alley?

-Point 2: Flood Risk: Slade Green is in a flood zone and parts of did flood in 1953 due to North Sea flood that apparently killed over 307 people in eastern England and around 2,500 people overall, including the Netherlands and Belgium.
+Slade Green is in a flood zone and parts of did flood in 1953 due to North Sea flood that apparently over 300 people in eastern England and around 2,500 people overall, including the Netherlands and Belgium.
 The flood occurred due to a combination a rapid moving low-pressure weather system, resultant high winds and a high spring tide, which breached sea defences and embankments.
 It was also at a time previous to the reinforcing of the Thames embankment and the building of the Thames and Dartford Creek Barriers.
-According to a resident living here at the time, the water came up as far as the Corner Pin pub, but still 250 metres short of this property.
+According to a resident living here at the time, the water came up as far as the Corner Pin pub.
+But still 250 metres short of this property.

 Howbury Field, Slade Green - Before